resource-watch/slate/source/includes/api/_query.md

 *Please note that some SQL features might not be supported.
 Check [here](/index-rw.html#supported-sql-syntax-reference) for a reference of the SQL features' support for each dataset provider.*

-Note: This section is currently a work in progress and, for the moment it only covers querying CartoDB and document-based datasets.
-The remaining providers should follow in the next versions.

 ## Querying datasets

 > Structure of the endpoint for executing a query: